- Security >

 This documents provides a list of security measures that you should implement to protect your MongoDB installation.

 Enable access control and specify the authentication mechanism.
-You can use the MongoDB authentication mechanism or an existing external framework.
+You can use the default MongoDB authentication mechanism or an existing external framework.
 Authentication requires that all clients and servers provide valid credentials before they can connect to the system.
 In clustered deployments, enable authentication for each MongoDB server.

 Configure Role-Based Access Control¶

 Create roles that define the exact access a set of users needs.
 Follow a principle of least privilege.
 Then create users and assign them only the roles they need to perform their operations.
 A user can be a person or a client application.

 Configure MongoDB to use TLS/SSL for all incoming and outgoing connections.
 Use TLS/SSL to encrypt communication between mongod and mongos components of a MongoDB client as well as between all applications and MongoDB.

 Limit Network Exposure¶